rems-project/cn-tutorial/src/tutorial.md

 ### Exercises

+**Zero.** Write a specification for the function `zero`, which takes a pointer to *uninitialised* memory and initialises it to $0$.

+include_example(exercises/zero.c)

-Give a specification for the function `inplace_double`, which takes an `int` pointer `p` and doubles the pointee value: specify the precondition needed to guarantee safe execution and a postcondition that captures the function's behaviour.
+**In-place double.** Give a specification for the function `inplace_double`, which takes an `int` pointer `p` and doubles the pointee value: specify the precondition needed to guarantee safe execution and a postcondition that captures the function's behaviour.

 include_example(exercises/slf3_basic_inplace_double.c)